iamdtang/skaterdav85.github.io/_posts/2019-03-09-flattening-arrays-in-javascript-with-flat-and-flatMap.md

 // [1, 2, 3, 4, 5, 6]
 ```

-You can even flatten multiple levels deep by passing a depth argument to `flat()`:
+By default, `flat()` will only go one level deep.
+You can flatten more than 1 level deep by passing a depth argument to `flat()`:

 ```js
 [[1, 2], [3, [4, 5]], [6]].flat(2);
 // [1, 2, 3, 4, 5, 6]
 ```

-Here, the depth is 2 since the array at index 1 contains the array `[4, 5]`.
+Here, the depth of this array is 2 since the array at index 1 contains the array `[4, 5]`.

 ## The `Array.prototype.flatMap()` Method